Cursor Hardening Guide

 - Attempt to use disabled provider in chat

-- Should show error: “Provider not available”
+- Should show error: “Model not available”

 Recommended Provider Security Posture

-| Provider | Data Retention | Training on Data | SOC 2 | GDPR DPA | Recommendation |
+| Provider | Data Retention | Training on Data | SOC 2 | Zero Retention Agreement | Recommendation |

 |---|---|---|---|---|---|

-| OpenAI API | 30 days | No (by default, with opt-out) | Yes | Yes | Approved with API Business tier |
+| OpenAI API | 30 days (default) | No (API) | Yes | Yes (via Cursor Privacy Mode) | Approved with Privacy Mode |

-| Anthropic | Not used for training | No | Yes | Yes | Approved |
+| Anthropic | Not used for training | No | Yes | Yes (via Cursor Privacy Mode) | Approved |

 | Local Models | Local only | No | N/A | N/A | Highest security (L3) |